The Beginner’s Guide to Eating Cannabis Edibles

 It appears pot-infused food is more acceptable in the medical world and this shouldn’t come as a surprise.
 Although studies have shown that inhaling marijuana is not nearly as harmful as smoking tobacco, there are still concerns over the safety of smoking anything at all.
 Studies have shown that the stress on the respiratory system could lead to a higher incidence of bronchitis and some other diseases among marijuana smokers.
 We do not recommend smoking weed during an active viral or bacterial infection.
 Some other benefits of pot medibles include:

-• Measured dosage leads to better dosing control
+- Measured dosage leads to better dosing control

-• A longer duration of action could reduce the frequency of use
+- A longer duration of action could reduce the frequency of use

-• The psychoactive effects could be better tolerated when the pot is eaten as opposed to when it is inhaled
+- The psychoactive effects could be better tolerated when the pot is eaten as opposed to when it is inhaled

-• Cannabis food is more discreet to use and there are no concerns over the possible effects of secondary smoking
+- Cannabis food is more discreet to use and there are no concerns over the possible effects of secondary smoking

-• They do not require extra equipment
+- They do not require extra equipment

+Although not currently approved by the FDA, marijuana is generally a safe medicine.
+That said, if you have heart problems, you should use caution with cannabis edibles.
 It is possible to have a bad experience on pot snacks if you eat more than you should, although the overdose is never fatal.
 The only price you would pay is several hours of discomfort.
 Your ability to go about your daily activities could be impaired during the period.
 Below are some of the side effects you could experience if you overdose:

-• Red eyes
+- Red eyes

-• Lethargy and slowness of movement
+- Lethargy and slowness of movement

-• Dry mouth
+- Dry mouth

-• Hypersomnolence or excessive drowsiness
+- Hypersomnolence or excessive drowsiness

-• Anxiety
+- Anxiety

-• Hallucinations (in rare cases)
+- Hallucinations (in rare cases)

 Overdosing shouldn’t put you off marijuana medibles forever.
 It should only teach you to be more careful the next time you are using cannabis.
 Remember, the key is starting small and gradually increasing the dose until you achieve a level you are comfortable with.
 A recent article in HealthLine Med, Cannabis Edibles Aren’t as Safe as People Think, presents an additional viewpoint.
 Of note, the effects of cannabis THC and CBD homemade edibles can be variable.
-Accidental ingestion of edibles can have serious adverse effects.
+Accidental eating of cannabis edibles can have serious adverse effects.

 Can I Get Marijuana Edibles in Florida?